jorgebodega/dotpyle/README.md

 - [ ] Change uninstall name for on more intuitive
 - [ ] Run command to execute alone hooks
 - [ ] Create commit on uninstall dotfile
+- [ ] Force option on link command